-Now, we have looked at the Rand against the US Dollar, but this is not a complete picture, because it could be said that any Rand strength is purely due to Dollar weakness (as we are experiencing now).
+Now, we have looked at the Rand against the US Dollar, but this is not a complete picture, because it could be said that any Rand strength is purely due to Dollar weakness and vice-versa.

 This perhaps has some merit outwardly...